Campus Police Department

 Emergency exit doors are secured and only intended for use during an emergency.
-Residence hall entrances will be secured between 12:00 p.m. until 8:00 a.m., daily.
+Residence hall entrances will be secured between 12:00 p.m. and 8:00 a.m., daily.
 The desk monitor in each building will admit residents after the doors have been locked.
 All residence hall visitors must be registered guests of a resident and checked in at the main lobby desk in each building.
 Anyone failing to register, or who violates Residence life policies, is subject to disciplinary measures.

 Security alarms are installed on the emergency doors of each residence hall.
 Door propping, tampering, and intentionally “setting off” the alarm will be considered a violation and breach of security.
 Delayed egress panic bars are provided on most exterior residence hall doors to further enhance security.
 Unauthorized use of emergency doors is considered a violation.
 Those involved will be subject to disciplinary sanctions.
 Revisions to security procedures may be implemented if deemed essential for the safety and security of our residents.

 Your living area should be locked at all times, including when you are just down the hall, showering, or while you are sleeping.
 A locked door is the main deterrent to theft, as well as your personal security.
-Should a theft or other incident occur, report it to a Residence Life staff member and Department of Public Safety, located in 3rd floor Falcon Center.
+Should a theft or other incident occur, report it to a Residence Life staff member and the Department of Public Safety, located on the 3rd floor of Falcon Center.
 The University is not responsible for stolen property.

 Tampering with or the misuse of fire safety equipment is prohibited.
 This includes removing or disabling the smoke detector or fire extinguisher.
 If the smoke detector or fire extinguisher needs to be replaced, students should contact the Residence Director or Public Safety.
 Fire safety equipment includes, but is not limited to, fire alarms, smoke detectors, fire extinguishers, and unit door closures.
 Anyone apprehended for vandalizing or using fire safety equipment for any purpose other than safety will be reported to Public Safety.
 Fire extinguishers are checked by Safety Manager or his staff on a monthly basis.